Perry "P.K.Ripper" Kramer

 The peak: 1979

-1979 was Kramer's year.
-He won the JAG BMX World Championships Open Pro class in Indianapolis that December — the race Renny Roker had built into the biggest event in BMX.
+1979 was his year.
+He won the JAG BMX World Championships Open Pro class in Indianapolis that December — the race Renny Roker had grown into the biggest event in BMX.
 The purse for the Open Pro was $1,500, which in 1979 was serious money.
 Ted Guilmette finished second at $700, Scott Clark third at $400, Clint Miller fourth, Bobby Encinas fifth, and a young Tinker Juarez sixth.

-The JAG World Championship was the first BMX race anyone could legitimately call a "world" event, and winning the pro class made Kramer the first BMX World Champion.
+The JAG World Championship was the first BMX race anyone could honestly call a "world" event, and winning the pro class made Kramer the first BMX World Champion.
 That's the headline title on his resume and the reason he's in the U.S. Bicycling Hall of Fame.
 He also finished 1979 as NBA #4 Pro.

 International wins and the early 80s